smithphil88/gower-fields/README.md

 #### Acknowledgments

-- My partner Emma, who has supported this career switch 100%.
 - My mentor Julia, who has provided expert guidance and feedback.
+- My cohort facilitator, Lewis and my fellow cohort for their assistance.
+- My greyhounds Olive and Ruby, who were the inspiration for this site.
+- And finally, my partner Emma, who without her support, this career change would not be at all possible, thank you.